 For the Payment Claim, i) in September 2014, the Tribunals decided that Petrobangla owed NRBL for the gas delivered and accrued interest, ii) in September 2015, the Tribunals decided that Petrobangla shall pay the amounts owed into escrow accounts, and iii) in May 2016, the Tribunals decided that Petrobangla shall pay the amounts owed to NRBL forthwith and free of any restrictions.
-The amounts owed to date total approximately \$40 million.

-There is no assurance that Petrobangla will comply with the decision of the Tribunals.
+In November 2020, NRBL filed a request for an award from the Tribunals for the Payment Claim for a total of approximately \$42 million (including interest) plus reimbursement of the costs of the arbitration case, and a response from the Tribunal is expected soon.
+There is no assurance that Petrobangla will comply with the decisions or an award (if issued) of the Tribunals.
 As such, no amounts have been recorded in these consolidated financial statements.